GeorgWD/documentation/configuration/wireless/access-point.md

 The Raspberry Pi can be used as a wireless access point, running a standalone network.
 This can be done using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.

-Note that this documentation was tested on a Raspberry Pi 3, and it is possible that some USB dongles may need slight changes to their settings.
+Note that this documentation was tested on a Raspberry Pi 3 with raspbian whezzy, and it is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

 To add a Raspberry Pi-based access point to an existing network, see [this section](#internet-sharing).